wx.Timer¶

 If milliseconds parameter is -1 (value by default), the previous value is used.
 Returns

-: Start a one shot timer Alternatively, useStartOnce
+wx.TIMER_CONTINUOUS: Start a normal, continuously running, timerwx.TIMER_ONE_SHOT: Start a one shot timer Alternatively, useStartOnce.

 If the timer was already running, it will be stopped by this method before restarting it.